Is Milk Really Good For You? Learn The Facts

 I also created a checklist version you can download for free.
 The checklist version lists only the crucial steps and nothing else.

 Recommended for everyone - eliminate dairy for 2-4 weeks, then introduce and see how you feel.
-Click To Tweet
+Share on XI would like to hear from you!

 Has dairy caused problems for you?
 Have you eliminated dairy from your diet?
 If you have, what happened?